anshul0125/AniScope/README.md

 2. Open in Android Studio.
 3. Sync and run on an emulator or device.

+## 💻 Tech Stack 🛠️
+- **Language**: Kotlin
+- **Layout**: XML
+- **Database**: Room DB
+- **Networking**: Retrofit
+- **Architecture**: MVVM
+- **Navigation**: BottomNavigationView, ViewPager2
+- **List Display**: RecyclerView
+- **Detail View**: BottomSheetDialogFragment
+- **Video Playback**: YouTubePlayerView (com.pierfrancescosoffritti.androidyoutubeplayer.core)

 ## 🌈 Final Thoughts 💭
 AniScope was a joy to build!
-It’s got the basics covered with some neat extras.
+It’s got the basics covered with some neat extras like bookmarking and a favorites section.
 With more time, I’d add caching and a search bar.
 Let me know what you think—I’d love your feedback! 😄

+---

+## 📝 Notes 🖋️
+- Built this as a personal project to dive into Android development and anime fandom—total fun ride!
+- Used Retrofit for API calls and Glide for image loading, with a sprinkle of Kotlin magic.
+- Images are hosted on i.ibb.co for now—might switch to a repo folder later.
+- Feel free to fork or suggest ideas—I’m always up for improving it! 😄